nwg-piotr/azote/README.md

 ## Project assumptions

-The most commonly used [Nitrogen](https://github.com/l3ib/nitrogen) does not work with [sway](https://swaywm.org).
+The most commonly used *desktop background browser and setter* is aimed at X windows, and does not work with [sway](https://swaywm.org).
 Together with the 1.1 Sway version, the standalone `swaybg` command became available, so it's easy to give it a GUI.
-In order not to limit the application of the project to the single environment, Azote is also capable of using feh, when running on i3, Openbox or other X11 window managers.
+In order not to limit the program usage to the single environment, Azote is also capable of using feh, when running on i3, Openbox or other X11 window managers.

 ### Main features: